romualdo97/opengl_studies/002_hello_triangle/README.md

 The last argument specifies how many vertices we want to draw, which is 3 (we only render 1 triangle from our data, which is exactly 3 vertices long).

+**Draw Elements: **

+	// drawing quad
+	glBindBuffer(GL_ELEMENT_ARRAY_BUFFER, EBO);
+	glDrawElements(GL_TRIANGLES, 6, GL_UNSIGNED_INT, 0);

+The first argument specifies the mode we want to draw in, similar to `glDrawArrays`.
+The second argument is the count or number of elements we'd like to draw.
+We specified 6 indices so we want to draw 6 vertices in total.
+The third argument is the type of the indices which is of type `GL_UNSIGNED_INT`.
+The last argument allows us to specify an offset in the `EBO` (or pass in an index array, but that is when you're not using element buffer objects), but we're just going to leave this at 0.

+The glDrawElements function takes its indices from the EBO currently bound to the GL_ELEMENT_ARRAY_BUFFER target.
+This means we have to bind the corresponding EBO each time we want to render an object with indices which seems again a bit cumbersome.
+It just so happens that a vertex array object also keeps track of element buffer object bindings.
+The element buffer object currently bound while a VAO is bound, is stored as the VAO's element buffer object.
+Binding to a VAO thus also automatically binds its EBO.

 # About graphic pipeline